OnatAyldz/plotly_tutorial_CMSE402/README.md

-# 📊 Plotly Tutorial for Data Visualization
+# Plotly Tutorial for Data Visualization

-## Course Description
+## Project Overview

 This tutorial was developed as part of an Honors option project for **CMSE 402: Data Visualization Principles and Techniques** at Michigan State University.
 The main goal of the course is to introduce students to core design principles, visualization methods, and tools for effectively communicating data through graphics.

-## Project Description

-This project is an interactive, beginner-to-intermediate tutorial on creating clear and effective visualizations using **Plotly**, an open-source Python graphing library.
-The tutorial emphasizes:
+This tutorial is an interactive, beginner-to-intermediate guide to creating clear and effective visualizations using **Plotly**, an open-source Python graphing library.
+It emphasizes:

 - Plotly’s flexibility and interactivity
 - Visualization design best practices based on course readings (Tufte, Cairo, Kosara, etc.)